RPGroup-PBoC/be262/README.md

 5. Edit these `_data/20XX+1` files accordingly to reflect the new schedule of speakers, the new TA's, any mugshots, etc. Add any new people/speaker mugshots to `be262/images/people/` so you can call them in files found in `_data/20XX+1`; remember that it is strongly recommended that all images are square in aspect ratio to prevent formatting weirdness.
 6. Update anything else with new materials!
 Remember to commit etc.

+### Notes about website logic
+- To update information, most of the time you'll modify the entries in this year's appropriate `_posts`, or the data files automatically consulted in `_data/20XX+1`.
+Git committing should result in a Github page build that is indicated by a little yellow dot (denoting `pending` compilation) that turns to a green checkmark next to your commit status in the main repo page, indicating that the changes have propagated to the live webpage.
+- `Jekyll` automatically compiles the contents of `_site`, so do not directly edit the `.html` files found in this folder (except for perhaps copying into older year directories), because these changes won't reflect in compiling the github page upon every commit.
+Instead, update the relevant files in `_posts` or in the top level `be262` directory.